Benjamin-Lee/viroiddb/content/pages/about.md

 | Satellite RNAs  | 35    | [141863](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=141863) |

 For retrozymes, which are currently not taxonomically classified as monophyletic group, we downloaded all sequences within the NCBI Nucleotide database matching the search term ["retrozymes"](https://www.ncbi.nlm.nih.gov/nuccore/?term=retrozymes).
-Please note that due to the procedural de-duplication steps we perform, exact replications (identical strings) are masked from most down stream analyses (such as secondary structure prediction and ribozyme search) to avoid unnecessary use of computation resources and eventual storage space.
+Please note that due to the procedural de-duplication steps we perform, exact replications (identical strings) and rotationally identical sequences are masked from most down stream analyses (such as secondary structure prediction and ribozyme search) to avoid unnecessary use of computation resources and eventual storage space.

 ### Do you modify the original INSDC indexed sequences?

 Short answer: no. Long answer: Sort of, but when we do, we clearly note it.
 For example, rotated sequences, reverse complement, and RNA ( T --> U) versions of reference sequences are suffixed (in the fasta header) by the addition of `[ViroidDB]` at the end of the definition line.
-Please see [Download](./Download) for more information about how to fetch and acquire any of the data from ViroidDB.
+Please see [the download page](./Download) for more information about how to fetch and acquire any of the data from ViroidDB.

 **Note:** The **majority** of the information in the database is derived from subsequent analyses we performed using the original sequences.